other Yashica cameras in my collection:

 The Yashica TL Electro X was the first camera with viewfinder electronic lights for exposure information (miniature lamps, not LEDs), and also the first with an electronically timed mechanical shutter that operates at any intermediate speed between 2 seconds and 1/1000th.

 Two illuminated arrow-shapes in the viewfinder indicate over and under exposure, and point towards the direction in which the lens aperture ring should be rotated.
 Adjusting either the aperture ring or shutter speed dial until these lights go out indicates that the correct exposure has been set.
 To be clear, this was not the first example of a

 centre the light metering system, but a unique extinguish-the-light approach.
 The first camera to employ a centre-the-light and LED viewfinder exposure control was the Fujica ST801.

 The electronic timing system allowed shutter speeds to be set at intermediate values.
 The shutter speed dial is click-stopped at each setting between 1/1000th sec., and 1/30th sec.
 The instruction manual recommends using these preselected speeds and obtaining correct exposure by turning the aperture ring.
 The slower shutter speed range has no click-stops, and the instruction manual suggests pre-setting the lens opening followed by turning the shutter speed dial.

-The advertisement (above) gives the example of being able to set 1/278th sec., but the reality is you could not.
+The advertisement (below) gives the example of being able to set 1/278th sec., but the reality is you could not.
 What you could do is set a speed that was arbitrarily somewhere between two stops.
 The

 unprecedented accuracy claimed by Yashica could therefore only be realised at slower shutter speeds.